THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 The trap isn't individual performance.
 It's system design.

-- Does ops know the profit margin on every service before sales pitches it?
-(If you're surprised by delivery costs after closing, you're misaligned.)
+Does ops know the profit margin on every service before sales pitches it?

-- Can you trace a dollar of marketing spend to a dollar of profitable revenue?
-(If you're guessing which activities work, you're misaligned.)
+Can you trace a dollar of marketing spend to a dollar of profitable revenue?

-- Do marketing, sales, and ops use the same definition of success?
-(If each team has different goals, you're misaligned.)
+Do marketing, sales, and ops use the same definition of success?

 If you answered "no" to any of these, you're leaving money on the table.